marquitosrdr/Final-Thesis-Project/README.md

 # 2. Descriptive Analysis

-# 3. WOECreditRiskModelling
+# 3. WOECreditRiskModelling (WOE)
-One of the first steps of the implementations is to set the variables I will work with.
-Therefore, the Weight of evidence (WOE), is one good way to do so.
+Create the WOE of each variable

+# 4. Train, Test and Validation sets